paulosuzart/gb/README.markdown

  *   File upload
  *   Request parameters by csv file
  *   Enable standalone mode again. **DONE!**
  *   Improve netchan.Importer usage in worker mode. **DONE!
-Now workers keeps the channel open for workers no more than -M. after -M the worker closes the Test session by its own, avoiding holding the dead channel forever.**
+Now workers keeps the channel open for masters no more than -M. after -M the worker closes the Test session (imported channel) by its own, avoiding holding the dead channel forever.**